pve-loong64-port/proxmox-backup/docs/maintenance.rst

 write or read operation, so that it can gracefully enter the respective mode, by allowing conflicting operations that started before enabling the maintenance mode to finish.

+The supported maintenance modes are:

+- ``read-only``: Only read operations are allowed on the datastore.

+- ``offline``: Neither read nor write operations are allowed on the datastore.